 Some academic units offer course-based programs.
 The course-based Master's program will provide graduates with advanced academic training.
 In such programs the emphasis is on coursework.
 Details may be obtained from the academic units concerned.

 Transfers from Master’s to Ph.D. may take place after the first year and no later than the end of the second year of the Master's program.
 In order to transfer, a Master's student must first pass a qualifying examination, and fulfill other criteria as outlined in the College of Graduate and Postdoctoral Studies Policy and Procedure manual.
 This examination can only be taken once.
 A student failing the qualifying examination or any part thereof shall not be recommended for transfer and must complete the Master’s program.
 After completion of the Master's, the student can then apply to be considered for admission into a Ph.D. program.

 The University of Saskatchewan encourages students to spend time on campus interacting with faculty, researchers and other students and participating in the academic life of the university.
 The College of Graduate and Postdoctoral Studies has no minimum residency requirements.
-Individual graduate programs, may establish their own residency guidelines.
+Individual graduate programs may establish their own residency guidelines.
 Students should inquire with the individual programs for these guidelines.

-Candidates for Master's degrees are expected to complete their work in a period not exceeding five years.
+Candidates for Master's degrees are expected to complete their work in a period not exceeding four years.
 This time is measured from the date of first registration in a course credited toward the program.